 On P827L53 (CID #19014):

-For an EHT TB PPDU with BCC encoding, follow the EHT MU padding and encoding process as described in 36.3.13.3.5 (Encoding process for an EHT MU PPDU) with initial parameters as follows:
+For an EHT TB PPDU with BCC encoding, follow the EHT MU padding and encoding process as described in 36.3.13.3.5 (Encoding process for an EHT MU PPDU) with parameters set as follows:

-If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME, the initial parameters are NSYM,init=NSYM and ainit=a, where a is the pre-FEC padding factor indicated in the Pre-FEC Padding Factor subfield of the Common Info field in the Trigger frame, and NSYM is the common number of data OFDM symbols derived from the UL Length and Number Of EHT-LTF Symbols subfields of the Common Info field in the Trigger frame.
+If the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME, a is the pre-FEC padding factor indicated in the Pre-FEC Padding Factor subfield of the Common Info field in the Trigger frame, and NSYM is the common number of data OFDM symbols derived from the UL Length and Number Of EHT-LTF Symbols subfields of the Common Info field in the Trigger frame.

-If the TXVECTOR parameter TRIGGER_METHOD is TRS, the initial parameters are set to NSYM,init=FVAL+1 and ainit=4, where FVAL is the value of the UL Data Symbol subfield of the TRS Control subfield.
+If the TXVECTOR parameter TRIGGER_METHOD is TRS, the parameters are set to NSYM=FVAL+1 and a=4, where FVAL is the value of the UL Data Symbol subfield of the TRS Control subfield.